Round 1 Deadline: September 29, 2014

 Due to limited resources and the demanding requirements of our program, admittance to the MBA Prep program is selective.
 The selection committee will review applications and may also follow up with a telephone interview to determine which applicants best meet the admission criteria.
 Admissions decisions are typically released within 3 months of the application deadline.

 Please review the following checklist carefully before proceeding.
 All application materials will be collected through the online application.
 Please do not send materials via mail as mailed application materials will not be processed.

 - Completed Application Form: We accept application forms online only; applications submitted via mail will not be reviewed.

-Below are the essay questions for the MBAP 2015 application.
+Below are the essay questions from the MBAP 2015 application.
 You will be required to submit your responses within the online application and must adhere to the prescribed word limit.
 All essays are required unless otherwise noted.